-Fixed Frequency PWM Control
+Fixed-Frequency PWM Control

-The TPS54540 uses fixed frequency, peak current mode control with adjustable switching frequency.
+The TPS54340-Q1 uses fixed-frequency peak-current-mode control with adjustable switching frequency.
 The output voltage is compared through external resistors connected to the FB pin to an internal voltage reference by an error amplifier.
-An internal oscillator initiates the turn on of the high side power switch.
-The error amplifier output at the COMP pin controls the high side power switch current.
-When the high side MOSFET switch current reaches the threshold level set by the COMP voltage, the power switch is turned off.
-The COMP pin voltage will increase and decrease as the output current increases and decreases.
-The device implements current limiting by clamping the COMP pin voltage to a maximum level.
+An internal oscillator initiates the turn on of the high-side power switch.
+The error amplifier output at the COMP pin controls the high-side power-switch current.
+When the high-side MOSFET switch current reaches the threshold level set by the COMP voltage, the power switch turns off.
+The COMP pin voltage increases and decreases as the output current increases and decreases.
+The device implements current limiting by clamping the COMP-pin voltage to a maximum level.
 The pulse skipping Eco-mode is implemented with a minimum voltage clamp on the COMP pin.